-Satoshi Kon’s directorial debut with Perfect Blue is his first.
+Satoshi Kon’s directorial debut, Perfect Blue, is his first.

-Perfect Blue, like all Kon’s work, explores the theme of perception.
+Perfect Blue, like all of Kon’s work, explores the theme of perception.

 One’s perception of oneself, another’s perception and the perceptions of reality.